-There have been a lot of changes to the tax code, and you’ll see some differences in your 2019 taxes this year as a result.
-For most people, the changes will be minor.
+There have been a lot of changes to the tax code, and you’ll see some differences in your 2020 taxes this year as a result.

-The new set of tax laws also reduced the penalty for not having health insurance to $0 and increased the medical expense deduction to 10% of adjusted gross income.
+COVID-19 through a wrench into 2020, and ultimately may affect your refund.
+For these reasons it may be a good idea to consult a tax professional.
+The tax laws from 2019 which reduced the penalty for not having health insurance to $0 and increased the medical expense deduction to 10% of adjusted gross income, are still in effect.

 Tax Filing Dates

-- Date the earliest filers can expect a refund if they claimed EITC (Earned Income Tax Credit) or ACTC (Additional Child Tax Credit:) February 27, 2020.
+Date the earliest filers can expect a refund if they claimed EITC (Earned Income Tax Credit) or ACTC (Additional Child Tax Credit:) First week of March 2021.
 This allows the IRS to verify credits.